SantiagoGaonaC/SantiagoGaonaC/README.md

 * 👋 Hi, I’m Santiago Gaona.
 * 👀 I’m interested in collaborate on something.
-* 🌱 I’m currently learning Java focused on mc and software development.
+* 🌱 I’m currently learning Java and software development.
 * 💞️ I’m looking to collaborate on a project.
 * 📫 How to reach me discord vudumstead#2639